Entropy flow in a parametric amplifier

 Recall that off-diagonal coherences are absent from Hawking's calculation \cite{Hawking,Hawking:1976} of radiation from a black hole.
 Many authors had argued that small corrections to Hawking's result can accumulate and produce a result for the entropy of the radiation that decreases at large times; for a recent review of the argument, see Ref.~\cite{Almheiri&al}.
 The present study motivates us to look for a version of entanglement transfer that may be relevant in that case.
 The one we find looks very similar to the entanglement swapping protocol of quantum optics \cite{Zukowski&al}.

-Finally, we propose to use measurements of the off-diagonal coherences as stand-ins for measurements of the information flow, with the purpose of finding out experimentally if (as suggested by work \cite{Page} on Hawking radiation ) high-entropy subsystems release information to radiation much more slowly than simpler ones do.
+Finally, we propose to use measurements of the off-diagonal coherences as stand-ins for measurements of the information flow, with the purpose of finding out experimentally if (as suggested by work \cite{Page} on Hawking radiation ) high-entropy subsystems release information to radiation much more slowly than low-entropy ones do.

 The paper is organized as follows.
 In Sec.~\ref{sec:deg}, we review properties of the degenerate paramp relevant to the present work.
-We allow the paramp to be operated off-resonance, i.e., at a nonzero value of the angle $\phi$ defined by $\sin 2\phi = \dome / f$, where $f$ is the amplitude of the pump, and $\dome$ the frequency detuning.
-This is done so as to make sure that the conclusions we reach are not tied specifically to the resonance condition $\dome = 0$.
+We assume that the paramp is operated close to resonance but not necessarily directly at it, namely, that the frequency detuning $\dome$ satisfies $|\dome| < f$, where $f$ is the amplitude of the pump.
+This translates into a generally nonzero value of the angle $\phi$ defined by $\sin 2\phi = \dome / f$ and is done so as to make sure that the conclusions we reach are not tied specifically to the resonance condition $\dome = 0$.
 In Sec.~\ref{sec:cor} we define correlation functions required for computations of the entropy.
 The computations themselves are presented in Sec.~\ref{sec:ent1} (for the paramp) and Sec.~\ref{sec:ent2} (for the output).
 Sec.~\ref{sec:ent2} ends with a comparison between the computations of the output entropy flux and of the fluxes of the energy and number of quanta.
 Mechanisms of entanglement transfer are discussed in Sec.~\ref{sec:mech}.
 Sec.~\ref{sec:concl} is a conclusion.